Communication by OPC interface

 ): This older specification is built on Microsoft standards COM

-The main disadvantage of this specification is its dependence on the Microsoft standards and very difficult configuration in situations when the OPC server is not located on the same computer as the running PROMOTIC application (then it is necessary to configure DCOM).
+The main disadvantage of this specification is its dependence on the Microsoft standards and very difficult configuration in situations if the OPC server is not located on the same computer as the running PROMOTIC application (then it is necessary to configure DCOM).

 More details see Communication by OPC DA interface.